jeradesign/MinUnit/README.md

 MinUnit
 =======

-A minimal unit testing framework for ANSI C.
+A minimal unit testing framework for C.

 For details see http://www.jera.com/techinfo/jtns/jtn002.html